Lucy Ann Kemp Rhode

 ☛ Life Goes On for the Suspect ☚

-Records show that in 1955 Lyman Harve Elefson was living in Hartford, Connecticut.
+Records show that Lyman Harvey Elefson resided in Hartford, Connecticut, in 1955.
 In the city directory, he was listed as living at 12 Congress Street and as being an employee of the Institute of Living mental hospital.
 In 1995, he was a resident of Whitman, Massachusetts.
-As of February 2014, his name does not appear in the Social Security Death Index.

 On February 19, 2014, I received an anonymous tip that a “Lyman H. Elefson” was residing in Independence, Missouri, near Kansas City.